 Most dairy activities in Kenya are concentrated in the high-to-medium altitude areas, mostly in Rift Valley and Central Kenya.
-Rift Valley has the largest number of dairy cows although Central Kenya has the highest concentration of dairy cattle per square kilometer.
-Other regions that can benefit from experiences of Central and Rift Valley are the Western and Nyanza provinces.
+Rift Valley has the largest number of dairy cows although Central Kenya has the highest concentration of dairy cattle per square kilometre.
+Other regions that can benefit from experiences of Central and Rift Valley are the Western and Nyanza regions.

-Among the important climate change response interventions identified for the sub-sector are participatory breeding of the local breeds, establishment of fodder banks, replanting rangelands, and diversification of livestock enterprises.
-We trace the progress in the implementation of these interventions below.
+Among the important climate change response interventions identified for the sub-sector are participatory breeding of the local breeds, establishment of fodder banks, replanting rangelands and diversification of livestock enterprises.
+Progress in the implementation of these interventions has been traced below.

-6.2.1 Dairy cattle breeding technologies
+6.2.1 Dairy Cattle Breeding Technologies

-Livestock breeding programs in Kenya aim at improving dairy productivity, shortening calving intervals and enhancing herd fertility (Rege, 2001).
-No explicit breeding policy exists in the country but various generic policy statements guide breeding programs (Staal, Nin Pratt and Jabbar, 2008).
+Livestock breeding programmes in Kenya aim at improving dairy productivity, shortening calving intervals and enhancing herd fertility (Rege, 2001).
+No explicit breeding policy exists in the country but various generic policy statements guide breeding programmes (Staal et al., 2008).
 The policy statements aim at increasing dairy productivity through breeding and selection implemented via wider use of AI and bull camps.
-A further goal is the production of high-yielding and diseases resistant cattle types.
+A further goal is the production of high-yielding and diseases-resistant cattle types.
 The objective is therefore not to eliminate the indigenous gene but to integrate exotic gene to improve productivity while retaining the disease resistance and local adaptability traits of the indigenous gene.

-Main institutions in dairy cattle breeding include Kenya stud book (keeping animal breeding records); Dairy Recording Service (to keep milk performance data); Central Artificial Insemination Station (CAIS) (to produce semen); and Kenya National Artificial Insemination Services (KNAIS) (to distribute semen) (Conelly, 1998).
-In response to the goals of the breeding policies, various dairy breeding technologies and interventions have been introduced.
+The main institutions in dairy cattle breeding include Kenya stud book (keeping animal breeding records); Dairy Recording Service (to keep milk performance data); Central Artificial Insemination Station (CAIS) (to produce semen); and Kenya National Artificial Insemination Services (KNAIS) (to distribute semen) (Conelly, 1998).
+In response to the goals of the breeding policies, various dairy breeding technologies and interventions have been introduced:

-a) Artificial insemination.
-Until the mid-1980s, there had been a well-organized dairy cattle breeding system subsidized by the government.
+i.
+Artificial insemination (AI).
+Until the mid-1980s, there had been a wellorganized dairy cattle breeding system subsidized by the government.
 This contributed to growth of smallholder dairy farming system (FAO, 2011).
 Thus, AI was used effectively to upgrade local zebus to accelerate uptake of dairy farming.
-With liberalization of the economy government involvement in breeding activities has been gradually replacement by private players.
+With liberalization of the economy, government involvement in breeding activities has been gradually replaced by private players.
 However, private AI services remain underdeveloped, probably due to perceived high cost of the service.
 This has increasingly led to use of bulls of unknown quality.
-Uptake of AI services has also been affected by a sluggish milk market (Figure I).
+Uptake of AI services has also been affected by a sluggish milk market (Figure 6.1).
 The sudden increase in uptake of AI technology after the increase in milk prices in 2007 is a clear testimony to this fact.